 - Offer an ongoing social skills group to help foster social emotional intelligence and social skills with same age peers.

-- Provide brain/cognitive training to address the individually specific deficits found on neuropsychological evaluation.
+- Provide neurocognitive intervention training to address the individually specific deficits found on neuropsychological evaluation.

 Sports Concussion Program